mrcavalcanti/mosaicoo/docs/sources/panels/working-with-panels/navigate-inspector-panel.md

 4. **JSON tab -** Allows you to view and copy the panel JSON, panel data JSON, and data frame structure JSON.
 This is useful if you are provisioning or administering Grafana.

-5. **Query tab -** Shows you the requests to the server sent when Grafana queries the data source.
+5. **Query tab -** Shows you the requests to the server sent when Mosaicoo queries the data source.

 6. **Error tab -** Shows the error.
 Only visible when query returns error.